dymmond/edgy/docs/shell.md

 ## Important

-Before reading this section, you should get familiar with the ways Saffier handles the discovery of the applications.
+Before reading this section, you should get familiar with the ways Edgy handles the discovery of the applications.

 The following examples and explanations will be using the [auto discovery](./migrations/discovery.md#auto-discovery)